morikeli/MoriKeli/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Mori Keli
 ===================================================================================================================================

-Python | Fullstack web developer
+Python | Fullstack web developer | Flutter
 -----------------------------------------------------

 I learnt how to code after joining university to study Computer Science.
 I started with HTML, but recently I found a passion for backend web development with django, API development using django REST framework (DRF) and mobile app development using Flutter.